rv-mkroh/rv-security-training/docs/for_everyone/data-handling.md

 Don't look at information you shouldn't.
 Let's say you come across a list of employees and their SSN's.
 That's pretty bad, and is something we want to know about.
 Don't just scroll through the data and keep it to yourself.
 Let us know immediately so we can do something about it.
 Just like with stolen devices, you won't get into trouble for accessing something you shouldn't have access to if it was an honest mistake.
 But if you look at that information and don't tell anyone, then later we find out you accessed it, that's going to cause problems.

 All company devices are encrypted by default when you get them.
-Don't turn this off.
+If you are using a mac, don't turn this off.
 We give you administrative access to your laptops because we want you to have the ability to do whatever you need with them to get your job done.
 Turning off encryption is not one of them.
+If you are using a PC, no worries.
+We have those locked down pretty tight.

 Finally, we need to be careful with company data.
 What is company data you might ask.